Last updated on May 10, 2021.

 Other older classes of drugs include sulfonylureas meglitinides.

 - Insulin Therapy: You may need insulin injection if your diabetes does not improve even with strict lifestyle management and oral medications.
-For Type 2 diabetes, mostly one single long-acting shot is given in the night.
+For Type 2 diabetes, mostly one single long-acting shot is given at nighttime.

 Gestational Diabetes Management: